redcodefinal/pwnable_kr_writeups/uaf/writeup.md

 0x0000000000401376  Woman::introduce()
 <-- *********shortened for brevity********* -->
 ```
 Let's set a breakpoint on `Man::introduce()` at `0x00000000004012d2`.
 This way we can see what happens before, and after we free.
 We know the program is going to crash on the line `m->introduce();`, we need to find that code.
-When we disassemble main, we won't see a function call listed for `Man::introduce()` this is because `Human::introduce()` is `virtual` meaning it can be overridden, and the function will be stored inside the classes vtable.
+When we disassemble main, we won't see a function call listed for `Man::introduce()` this is because `Human::introduce()` is `virtual` meaning it can be overridden, and the function will be stored inside the class's vtable.
 This results in the code below out of the compiler.

 ```
 (gdb) disas main